vmware-archive/hillview/docs/userManual.md

 For example, in the following figure we see a 2D histogram where the X axis has the airline carriers.
-For each carrier the bar is divided into sub-bars, each of which corresponding to a range of departure delays.
-The color legend at the top shows the encoding of values into colors.
+For each carrier the bar is divided into sub-bars, each of which corresponding to a range of arrival delays.
+The color legend at the top shows the encoding of arrival delays into colors.

 ![A two-dimensional histogram](hillview-histogram2d.png)